Skip to content

 • Green flag: Incremental, focused prompts.
 Red flag: "Build me an entire app" prompts.

-• Ask about their review process: "How do you decide what to accept vs. reject?"
+• If no chat history exists, ask them to walk through their workflow verbally.
+Focus on: "How do you decide what to accept vs. reject?"

 The goal isn't to judge which tool they use.
 It's to understand how they use it.